MatheusSC017/RPA_Jobs_Register/README.md

 ### Scraping Jobs and Register in the Form

-The first argument is a link to a company's website on Gupy, and if no data is provided, the SEB Group link will be used.
+The first argument is a link to a company's website on Gupy.

 The second argument is a link to the form that will be filled with the job information.

-> python main.py rpa-jobs "https://gruposeb.gupy.io/" "https://forms.office.com/r/zfipx2RFsY"
+> python main.py rpa-jobs <URL from gupy:string> <Google form link:string>

 ### Scraping Job List

-The first argument is a link to a company's website on Gupy, and if no data is provided, the SEB Group link will be used.
+The first argument is a link to a company's website on Gupy.

 The second argument represents the path to the file where the extracted job list will be written, which is also optional.

-> python main.py extract-job-list "https://gruposeb.gupy.io/"  --filepath "joblist.pkl"
+> python main.py extract-job-list <URL from gupy:string>  --filepath "joblist.pkl"

 ### Registering Jobs